 - pregabalin (Lyrica)

 Some chronic medical conditions may also put a person at risk for

 - nerve damage

 - nerve disorders

-Anyone who thinks one of these conditions may be the cause of their leg cramps should talk to a doctor for further information or guidance.
+Anyone who thinks one of these conditions may be the cause of their leg cramps should talk with a doctor for further information or guidance.

 Treating leg cramps at night, in the moment they occur, may help a person get more rest.

 Some possible home remedies to find relief in the moment

 - using a foam roller to massage the leg

 - flexing and unflexing the foot to help extend the leg muscles